 Sheen: Generally these days, designers put eggshell on all walls (including kitchen/bath) and semi-gloss on all trim.

-For trim: People still use semi-gloss on all trim.
-There are folks some rare times that will go with satin (less shiny than semi-gloss), and some like the high gloss.
-Generally, designers feel that semi-gloss is the best paint for trim.
+Trim paint options: People still use semi-gloss on all trim.
+Rarely, some folks will go with satin (less shiny than semi-gloss), and some like the high gloss.
+Generally, designers feel that semi-gloss is still the best paint for trim.

 Basic tools you need for painting trim

-We have combined all the basic painting tools all into one place for you, but the very minimum you need is a brush, roller, roller cover, drop cloths, tape.
+We have combined all the basic painting tools all into one place for you, but the very minimum you need is a brush, roller frame (aka cage), roller cover, drop cloths, tape.
 You can always write to me in the comments below for questions.
 Main tip: budget roller covers and brushes shed lint and bristles: guess where that junk ends up?
 Yep.

 A quick primer on primer